BoBoBalloon/InnovativeItemsDOCS/README.md

 # Overview
 Documentation for Innovative Items, a plugin that makes it possible for those with no Java experience to build their own custom items and abilities.

-This plugin has many capabilities from creating custom items and abilities to a developer API that allows users with Java experience to build their own keywords.
+This plugin has many capabilities from creating custom items and abilities to a developer API that allows users with Java experience to build their own functions.

 **Please keep in mind that this plugin depends on the plugin [NBTAPI](https://www.spigotmc.org/resources/nbt-api.7939/).
 Without the plugin installed, Innovative Items will not load.**